Musk Hits UK for Online Speech Crackdown After Riots

 "That is the single most important duty of government.
 Service rests on security, and we will take all necessary action to keep our streets safe."

-In the days afterwards, Starmer announced that a number of people had been arrested as a result of their "online activities."
+In the days afterward, Starmer announced that a number of people had been arrested as a result of their "online activities."

 Nick Koutsobinas ✉